 4.)
 Establish a Consistent Sleep Cycle – A consistent sleep/wake cycle allows your body to establish a circadian rhythm.
 Circadian rhythm is your body’s biological clock that controls your alertness and sleepiness.
 Staying up all night and waking up early in the morning affects your circadian rhythm and can cause sleep deprivation.
 Implementing a regular sleep and wake schedule will allow your brain to know when it’s time to be alert and when it’s time to hit the hay.

 5.)
-Take CBD Before Bed – An all-natural and therapeutic compound, CBD has the potential to combat symptoms of sleep deprivation.
+Take CBD Before Bed – CBD has the potential to help get better rest.
 CBD provides a relaxing and calming state of mind for rest while also offering potential stress and anxiety relief.
 Nature’s Script CBD Syrup combines the beneficial properties of CBD with Melatonin and L-Theanine to help you attain a more profound slumber.
 CBD Syrup may be what you need to get your sleep cycle back on schedule.

 6.)
 Turn Off Your Phone and TV – We constantly stare at screens throughout the day whether it’s our computer or cell phones.
 While you may think watching TV or scrolling on your phone to unwind at night is calming, it can interrupt your sleep.
 Your phone and TV both emit blue light that keeps your brain awake when you’re trying to fall asleep.
 Turn off your TV and put your phone out of reach to better avoid sleep deprivation.

 In conclusion, Nature's Script believes it's best to give each one our suggestions a try to help combat your sleep deprivation.
 Everyone's biological clock is different and therefore will not respond the same to each tip.
 Visit our CBD Oil for sleep page to learn more on why CBD is effective in promoting a more peaceful night's slumber and shop our premium selection of CBD products for sleep.